Hit by beef ban, Indian butchers eye Jersey cows

 The All India Milli Council, a platform for Muslims in the country, now says it supports the beef ban but would like the government to find them alternatives.
 They hope Jerseys, a dairy cow originally bred in the Channel Island of Jersey, could be an option.

 "We demand the government to allow us kill Jersey cows, which are of foreign origin and religious sentiments are not attached to them," said M.A.
-Khalid, general secretary of the council's unit in the western state of Maharashtra.
+Khalid, general secretary of the council's unit in Maharashtra.

 Maharashtra is home to India's largest abattoir, Deonar, and the state in February extended a ban on killing of cows to bulls and bullocks.
 On Friday, Chief Minister Devendra Fadnavis shot down the idea of allowing the killing of Jersey cows.